green-maple/for-liquid/README.md

 ### Arrow files:
 #### arrow_service.py:
 ```
-* this file has code to read/write/mutate/append arrow data into the parquet files.
+* this file has code implementation for read/write/mutate/append arrow data into the parquet files.
 * this service keeps running and performing the following tasks:
   - read/write/mutate/append of data
   - analyze and compute statistics